Iniquitatis/DDLCComfyUI/README.md

 # Monika After Story: Comfy UI

-Feeling yourself comfortable with your Monika, but jaggedness of the user interface still gets in your way of being _completely_ comfortable?
+Feeling yourself comfortable with your Monika, but those little pesky jaggies of the user interface are getting in your way of being _completely_ comfortable?

 This add-on aims to fix this problem.